oversword/super-small-state-machine/README.md

 An absolute directive is a list of strings, symbols, and numbers.
 It can only be used as an action as it would otherwise be interpreted as a sequence.

-An absolute directive is performed by setting `S.Path` to the path
+An absolute directive is performed by setting `S.Stack` to the path

 ## Return Node